JohnSantosuosso/officer_arrest_tracker/README.md

       ```/Users/your_user_name/your_folder/officer_arrest_tracker main $git clone git@github.com:JohnSantosuosso/officer_arrest_tracker.git```

  5. **Open the repository in your preferred IDE.
-If you are using VSCode.
+If you are using VSCode, use the code command shown below.
 See my post on IDEs for additional information.**

      ```bundle install```